Josh-Winter/Baseball-Website/README.md

 # Baseball Website
 ### by Josh Winter
 ## Description:
+### Introduction:
+This website was originally made for my Advanced Programing class at the University of Vermont.
+I decided to combine my love of baseball (specifically the Yankees) and the concepts I had learned in advanced programming and other computer science classes I have taken at UVM.
 ### Instructions:
 This project is a website.
 To test it download the zip and transfer folder to a webserver with a file transfer program like Filezila.
 Alternatively you can view the version I have running on my webserver linked here: https://jawinter.w3.uvm.edu/cs120/baseball.html